Colorado State’s Michael Gallup leads nation in receiving

 November 15, 2017

-FORT COLLINS, Colo. — Back home in Georgia, Michael Gallup finds a way to fish nearly every day.
+FORT COLLINS — Back home in Georgia, Michael Gallup finds a way to fish nearly every day.

 In Fort Collins, there's just no time for the Colorado State senior receiver to cast a line into the local streams.
 He's way too busy reeling in big catches on the field.